 What’s inside Komodo National Park

 Exploring the Komodo Islands is done by a single or multi-day boat tour from Labuan Bajo.
-A small port town on the west-tip of Flores island.
-Depending on the weather conditions your route will be filled with the most stunning spots around the national park.
-You can expect these things to see around the Komodo Islands.
+A small port town on the west tip of Flores Island.
+Depending on the weather conditions, your route will be filled with the most stunning spots around the national park.
+You can expect these things to be seen around the Komodo Islands.

 Viewpoints at Padar

 One of the three larger volcanic islands in Komodo National Park is Padar.
-Padar island offers a 20-minute hike to the top viewpoint.
+Padar Island offers a 20-minute hike to the top viewpoint.
 From here, you have a jaw-dropping view over the full bay.
-It is host to the Komodo dragon and large population of deer.
+It is host to the Komodo dragon and a large population of deer.
 Contact our friend Yande below to make a booking.

 The newly-build stair stops at multiple viewpoints so there is a difficulty for everyone.
 To enter Padar, an entrance fee of 150.000 IDR (10 USD) is required.

 Meet the Komodo Islands inhabitants

 See how the locals of Komodo Island live inside Komodo village.
 Most people make a living by fishing and others by creating and selling handicrafts to visitors of Komodo Island.

 The local guides give a well-spoken English guided tour and make it possible for you to interact with the inhabitants.